Free Illinois Residential Lease Agreement

 The most common types of lease agreements in Illinois include:

-Standard residential lease agreements: Under an Illinois standard lease agreement both the landlord and tenant commit to a fixed set of terms that last for a series of months or years.
+- Standard residential lease agreements: Under an Arizona standard lease agreement both the landlord and tenant commit to a fixed set of terms that last for a series of months or years.

-Rent agreements with option to purchase: Illinois lease agreements with rent-to-own options are designed for tenants that wish to buy the property they are renting.
+- Lease with option to purchase: Lease agreements with rent-to-own options are designed for tenants in Arizona that wish to buy the property they are renting.
 This requires them to pay a sum of money each month, in addition to rent, to cover the costs of the principal.

-Month-to-month rental agreements: Month-to-month lease agreements will often have similar basic terms to standard Illinois residential lease contracts.
+- Month-to-month rental agreements: Month-to-month Arizona lease agreements will often have similar basic terms to standard residential lease contracts.
 However, they differ as they can be renewed or ended on a month-by-month basis.
 Their terms may also be flexibly altered each month.

-Room rental agreements: In rental properties with shared living areas a room rental agreement can be used to rent a singular bedroom.
+- Room rental (roommate) agreements: In Arizona rental properties with shared living areas a room rental agreement can be used to rent a singular bedroom.

-Sublease Agreement: An Illinois sublease agreement allows tenants to reassign or ‘sublease’ the property to another individual.
+- Sublease Agreement: An Arizona sublease agreement allows tenants to reassign or "sublease" the property to another individual.
 This requires the property landlord’s permission and must be specifically allowed in the original lease.

 Disclosures for Illinois Lease Agreements